promlptco/Opentopics-Bio-Inspired/REPORT.md

 *Figure 2b.
 OVAT parameter sensitivity for self-only population stability.
 Each panel sweeps one parameter across its feasible range; the line is the tail-window mean population (±1 SD shaded band). (a) Food abundance: threshold effect — only high init_food prevents extinction under harsh movement costs. (b) Eat gain: strongest sensitivity; below 0.2, population collapses. (c) Movement cost: monotonically decreasing effect; above 0.02, survival rate drops sharply. (d) Food patchiness (α): non-monotonic optimum near α = 0.01, where mild heterogeneity improves foraging efficiency.*

 The OVAT results confirm that **eat_gain** is the highest-sensitivity parameter (range: 0 to 14.2 across swept values), followed by **movement cost** (range: 0 to 8.1).
 Food patchiness shows a non-monotonic pattern: too little heterogeneity and agents over-compete for the same food-rich zones; too much and food is too sparse to sustain the population.
-The optimal α ≈ 0.01 was selected as the Phase 5 evolutionary baseline, providing mild heterogeneity without extinction pressure.
+The optimal α ≈ 0.01 was selected as the Phase 5 evolutionary baseline.

 ---

-## Act III — Experiments and Analysis

-### 7. Experiment Design

-Three sequential experiments test whether and how ecological conditions make care the fitness-dominant strategy, building from ecological selection pressure (Phase 3) through behavioral calibration (Phase 4) to the full evolutionary test (Phase 5).

-*With a self-survival floor established, the critical ecological question can be posed directly: which food distribution creates the conditions where care becomes a fitness advantage?*
+*With the system verified and the ecological baseline calibrated, the next question is which food distribution makes care the fitness-dominant strategy.*

 ---

-#### Food Mechanism Search (Phase 3)
+#### Phase 3 — Food Mechanism Search

 Food is not merely a resource in this simulation — it is the ecological pressure dial.
 The question is not just "how much food?" but "how is food distributed?"
 Real ecological systems do not distribute food uniformly.
 Savanna grasslands have patchy grass density driven by rainfall variance.
 Tropical forests have seasonal fruit clusters.
 Coral reefs show non-uniform prey distribution driven by current patterns and shelter structure.